lanl/nuDustC/README.md

 ### Data Files
 *sizeDist_file*: This describes the size distribution for the model.
-Each cell has one line.
+Each cell is described in one line.
 Each line is an array of size distributions of grain species in the order specified in the header line.

 *environment_file*: This contains the trajectory data for each timestep.
 The time is specified on a single line.
-Below, each cell's is described in a single line: cell_ID, temperature (K), volume(cm^3), density(g/cm^3), pressure (Ba), velocity (cm/s), radius (cm).
+Below, each cell is described in a single line: cell_ID, temperature (K), volume(cm^3), density(g/cm^3), pressure (Ba), velocity (cm/s), radius (cm).

 *network_file*: This includes the chemical network of grain reactions.
-Each grain species takes up one line in order: reactants, "->", products, "|", key species, Gibb's free energy 'A' term (A/10^4 K), Gibb's free energy 'B' term, surface energy of the condensate (ergs/cm^2), radius of condensate (angstroms).
+Each grain species takes up one line in this order: reactants, "->", products, "|", key species, Gibb's free energy 'A' term (A/10^4 K), Gibb's free energy 'B' term, surface energy of the condensate (ergs/cm^2), radius of condensate (angstroms).

 *abundance_file*: This lists the names of gas species in the header.
-Each cell has one line listing: cell ID, number density for each gas species.
+Each cell has one line listing: cell ID and number density for each gas species.

 *shock_file*: This contains information on a shock.
 Each cell has one line: cell ID, the time of the shock, the shock temperature, the shock velocity.